xxpasixx/pam-osc/README.md

 ## Knewn Limetations
 Currently it is only possible to give Midi Feedback for Channel 1.

+Issues with The Behringer X Touch Compact with LED's Going off.

 ## Having Troubles ?

 ### TODO: Create Help for Common Issues
+Make Sure the IP's are all correct and the PC is the Session Master.